-The UWP is prepared annually to coordinate and direct transportation planning in the urban area.
+The Uniform Work Program (UWP) is prepared annually to coordinate and direct transportation planning in the urban area.
 The UWP coordinates planning related to transit, highways, active transportation modes, and other surface transportation modes (primarily freight, rail, and air).
-The program suballocates the various funding sources described above among the various work elements and studies proposed for the year and/or consultants hired, as needed, to perform the work.
+The program suballocates the various funding sources described above among the various work elements and studies proposed for the year and consultants hired, as needed, to perform the work.
 The UWP identifies responsibilities and expected work products throughout this reporting year.